Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 Plaat et al., Agentic LLMs(arXiv, 2025)

-This is the Orchestrator role: shaping interactions between autonomous workers, not lines of logic.
-You’re not implementing features, you’re building relationships under pressure — defining how agents perceive, plan, and respond when things go sideways.
+That’s the Orchestrator role: shaping interactions between autonomous workers rather than writing lines of logic.
+Defining how agents perceive, plan, and respond when things go sideways.

 Co-Creation Through Debugging

-Phonosyne didn’t emerge from a static design doc.
-It came from iteration, long loops of failure and refinement.
-I’d sketch a behavior: “Retry rendering if the waveform is silent.”
-The Compiler would misread it.
-I’d revise the prompt.
-Adjust the retry logic.
-Watch again.
-Eventually, the system learned my edge cases, and I learned how to speak clearly to a team that wasn’t human, but was learning.
+Phonosyne didn’t come from a static design doc.
+It came from long loops of failure and refinement.
+I’d sketch a behavior — “retry rendering if the waveform is silent” — and the Compiler would misread it.
+I’d revise the prompt, adjust the retry logic, watch it run again.
+Over time, the system started handling my edge cases, and I got better at speaking clearly to a team that wasn’t human, but was learning.

-What kind of authorship emerges when you debug through conversation instead of code?
+What kind of authorship emerges when you debug through conversation?

 Creative Systems, Not Creative Outputs